 For wheelchair accessible piano keyboard stands, the fixed type shown in the video are more suitable than x stands/ The Roland KSC-70 Stand for FP-30 Digital Piano has approx 60cm of clearance below the keyboard and a depth of 20cm.
 For more clearance and depth - a 'table' type might be more effective such as Gravity KSTS01B Table Form Heavy Keyboard Stand (Height adjustable from 735 mm to 1155 mm and no depth limit).

 Top 3 Features Your Piano Keyboard Needs To Have

-These are the most important features n a keyboard :
+These are the most important features when choosing a keyboard :